These awesome carrot cake cupcakes feature a delicious pineapple cream cheese frosting! Get the carrot cupcakes recipe below, with tips.

 Happy March, DIY Candy friends!
 This is Liz from The Pretty Life Girls and I’m so excited for this new month.

 Even though it is still below freezing outside my window, this change in the calendar means spring is getting closer!
+I’m starting to think about upcoming holidays, like Easter desserts.

 Today I am sharing an amazing recipe to usher in spring: carrot cake cupcakes with pineapple cream cheese frosting!
 Just saying the words (or thinking them) makes my tongue tingle.